jimmyhmiller/PlayGround/writings/programming/Programming As Intent.md

 Clear intent and a fit for its environment are the two key factors in what I consider to be good code.
 Elaborating on these topics and making them concrete is actually quite difficult.
 The sort of good code we are primarily concerned with are not examples that we can easily fit in a blog post.
 Code found in presentations or blogs looks rather different from the code we find in our day jobs.
 The code in our day jobs is filled with messy, crufty code, with 10 different ways of accomplishing the same things, with seemly unused code, with out of date comments, with endless functions, with the one class to rule them all, with pointlessly deep class hierarchies, with metaprogramming magic, with ungreppable symbols, with hacks to get around strange constraints placed on us by existing frameworks, with tests that are endless walls of mocks.
 The list goes on.

 Too often we oversimplify this messy reality in order to focus on some bit we find particularly compelling.
 But if we are to right good code on the job, we must confront the code as it is.
 Our code does not live in isolation.
 Our code isn't meant to be understood only by us.
 Too often advice assumes this single author approach.
-It assumes that those making changes to the code are fully knowledable of the problem and will make changes accordingly.
+It assumes that those making changes to the code are fully knowledgeable of the problem and will make changes accordingly.
+Good code accepts that hasty programmers will come in and change it.
+It faces the reality that we can't predict what our code will be used for next.
+It knows that it doesn't live in isolation.

+As programmers, we aren't merely systemetizing a problem, we are arranging an explanation of a problem.
+We are drawing a picture of the contours of the problem.
+We are providing a vocabulary for which to think about the problem.
+We must consider human habits of reading and writing code.
+We must provide a guide for future visitors of our code base, allowing them navigate, separate, and find a home for their new ideas.

+### Human Navigation

+As we've discussed our code has in itself a purpose, but so do the people who approach our code bases.
+Anyone reading a code base is approaching it with some more or less specific purpose in mind.
+These purposes will vary greatly from person to person and over the lifetime of our program.
+One of the simpliest purposes someone may have for our code base is to use it as a body of information for which to answer a question.
+This question may be one about the code base itself like "What technologies does code base use?".
+It could be about how this code base relates to some other piece of software like "Does this code base talk to service X?".
+It may be a business question like "How do we calculate the margin for Y?".

+While seemingly obvious, code as a static body of information, not as a thing that executes is not something often considered.
+How many times have gone to a codebase to answer a question?
+How many times has the codebase given you the answer readily?
+How many times to it require digging, thinking, playing computer in your head to answer the question you had?
+If people are asking our codebases questions, why not structure them in a way that provides the answers easily?